nksupermarket/Ether/README.md

 [For firefox users as that's the only browser I have experience with, sorry guys]

-This is a bit more time-consuming but for those of you looking for an extra creamy, buttery, velvety experience this is what you want to do.

 1. **Getting the files**

 Download the code via the "<> Code" button and extract it somewhere